7 Common Music Production Mistakes to Avoid

 6. Recording a Bad Sounding Source

-There is no amount of compression or EQs better than starting your mix with an excellent recorded sound source.
-Don't settle with a subpar recording and just assume you'll be able to fix it and clean it up later.
+There is no amount of compression or EQ that can compare to starting your mix with an excellent recorded sound source.
+Don't settle for a subpar recording and assume you'll be able to fix it and clean it up later.

 That mindset is just begging for a world of frustration and stress.

 Professionals should set up guitars so they are tuned perfectly up and down the neck.
-A new set of strings will also go a long way as well.
+A new set of strings will also go a long way.
 Pay attention to the minor details.

 Drums should be tuned with heads that aren't beaten up and stretched beyond their life span.
 You should also be sure that there aren't squeaky pedals or rattling hardware.